bjornmeansbear/lectureScripts/WhatIsSGD.md

 I'm going to walk us through a few case-studies dealing with "what Sustainable Aesthetics might look like." …

-## A Place to Start
+## A Place to Start: Define Sustainable Graphic Design!

 In the 2013 book _Flourishing: A Frank Conversation about Sustainability_, John Ehrenfeld writes “The key to doing something about sustainability is that you first have to say what it is that you want to sustain.”‡1 So, to define sustainable graphic design we must first define what it is we are sustaining.

-As a quick aside, here are some definitions of sustainability… Most of them speak vaguely about looking out for the future, or conserving resources, or just being nice into the future, but they aren't clear about what is to be sustained, other than I guess whatever we think our current situations are.
+Here are some definitions of sustainability… Most of them speak vaguely about looking out for the future, or conserving resources, or just being nice into the future, but they aren't clear about what is to be sustained, other than I guess whatever we think our current situations are.

 If sustainable graphic design is design in service of what we want to sustain — what's worth sustaining? (this means that if we want to sustain the status quo, then that is what sustainable graphic design is — hmmm!?).
 Ehrenfeld wants to sustain “that all humans and other life should flourish.”‡2